 Stems from self-love and acceptance

 Self-acceptance of what you want to change (and even what you can’t change) will lead to happier and more successful results and change.

 Just like physical illness, how possible, quick, and easy it is to cure and recover depends on new research and breakthroughs, especially when it comes to mental illness and disorders.
 Just because something is “incurable” or extremely resistant to change now doesn’t mean that it is.
 The proper treatment may not have been discovered yet.
 Only time and technology will tell.

-As for right now, whether you can change or not, the best thing you can do is to learn to accept who you are.
+As for right now, whether you can change or not, the best thing you can do is to learn to accept and love who you are now.